Jonas Krumrey: Career

-Krumray started with TSV 1860 Rosenheim and FC Bayern München.
+Krumray started his career with the youth academies of both TSV 1860 Rosenheim and Bayern Munich.
 In 2017 he went on to the Red Bull Salzburg Academy, where he played at all three levels.
 Then he became 3rd goalkeeper of FC Liefering behind Daniel Antosch and Adam Stejskal.
-In June 2021 he signed a contract with FC Red Bull Salzburg lasting till 2025.
+In June 2021 he signed a contract with Red Bull Salzburg lasting till 2025.